Crochet Swimsuit Cover Up Pattern

 • This cover up is created by crocheting two identical rectangular panels and then sewing them together to create a Kimono style cardigan (see assembly instructions).

-Crochet Beach Cover Up Pattern – Free:
+Crochet Swimsuit Cover Up Pattern – Written Instructions:

 Create two identical rectangular panels by following the instructions below: